-The main reason for sharing this information is to help you start turning bowls too and excel to become a bowl turning master.
-Understanding the particulars for any given issue during the bowl making process and building confidence is critical to mastering bowl making.
+The main reason for sharing this information is to help you start turning bowls too and excel to become a bowl-turning master.
+Understanding the particulars of any given issue during the bowl-making process and building confidence is critical to mastering bowl-making.

 The process of learning to turn a wood bowl well is filled with hurdles and obstacles.
 At times it can be exhausting and overwhelming.